awslabs/aws-systems-manager/CONTRIBUTING.md

 * Cloud Formation Templates
 * Use cases and Documentation that extends SSM’s formal public documents by providing walkthroughs/cookbooks or documents use-cases of SSM

+Please add detailed descriptions, sample customer scenarios so that the content is usable.

 If you have any problems, please consult GitHub [issues](https://github.com/awslabs/amazon-ssm/issues) for this repo.
 If you do not find an existing problem, please file a new issue.

 ## Making the pull request